tomhrr/cosh/doc/all.md

 after each call to the minimum set of prefixes required to cover the address space in the set.
 Finally, `=` is also defined for IP sets, and `str` is defined for both IP objects and IP sets.

+#### SQL databases

+ - `db.conn`: takes a database type (one of "mysql", "postgresql", or "sqlite"), a database server hostname, a database name, a username, and a password, and returns a database connection object.
+(If "sqlite" is used, the database server hostname is the path to the database file, and the remaining parameters are omitted.)
+ - `db.prep`: takes a database connection object and an SQL statement, and returns a database statement handle.
+ - `db.exec`: takes a database statement handle and a list of parameters (possibly empty), and returns a generator containing a hash for each of the records retrieved from the database.

+For PostgreSQL, not all field types are supported.
+The issue for tracking this problem is #123.

 #### Miscellaneous functions